MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmm-server.md

 3. In **Select Group Members** expand the VMM machine and select **VMM Express Writer**.

 4. In **Select data protection method**  specify how you want to handle short and long-term backup.
-Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
+Short-term back-up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
 As an alternative to long-term backup to the cloud you can also configure long-term back up to a standalone tape device or tape library connected to the DPM server.

 5. In **Select short-term goals** specify how you want to back up to short-term storage on disk.
 In Retention range you specify how long you want to keep the data on disk.
 In **Synchronization frequency** you specify how often you want to run an incremental backup to disk.
-If you don't want to set a back up interval you can check Just before  a recovery point so that DPM will run an express full backup just before each recovery point is scheduled.
+If you don't want to set a back-up interval you can check just before  a recovery point so that DPM will run an express full backup just before each recovery point is scheduled.

 6. If you want to store data on tape for long-term storage in **Specify long-term goals** indicate how long you want to keep tape data (1-99 years).
 In Frequency of backup specify how often backups to tape should run.
 The frequency is based on the retention range you've specified: